IN THIS SECTION

-Columbia also offers an exciting urban scene, full of sizzling restaurants and convenient hotels, only minutes from a major airport and interstates.
-With red-hot access to anywhere you need to be and topped with southern hospitality, hot nightlife and across the board affordability, this capital city is fired up for your team.
+Columbia also offers an exciting urban scene, full of restaurants and convenient hotels, only minutes from a major airport and interstates.
+With access to anywhere you need to be and topped with southern hospitality, hot nightlife and across the board affordability, this capital city is ready for your team.

 Take your team to the next level.
 Become a part of the hottest rowing destination.

-For more information on how Columbia can fire up your crew, contact the Columbia Regional Sports Council.
+For more information on how Columbia can help your crew, contact Experience Columbia SC Sports.

 Prestigious rowing schools have made Columbia the training destination of choice.

 Carnegie Mellon University, Georgetown University, Bryn Mawr College, Old Dominion, William & Mary, Tabor Academy, University of Michigan, University of Vermont and more.

 "The hospitality is incredible and the water is the best we have experienced on a training trip.
 Everyone in Columbia goes out of their way to make you feel welcome."

 Coach Dave Reichman, Syracuse University Men's Crew